 A month prior to my set visit, Syfy released the first taste of the show via a brief teaser trailer.
 A flash of images blow past: Martian Marines, Belters, Holden, Detective Miller, Avasarala, space battles.
 It’s clear that Syfy is angling for a big hit.

 It will cap off a year in which the channel returns to its space opera roots.
 On June 12, Syfy will release Dark Matter, written by Joseph Mallozzi and Paul Mullie (who ran Syfy’s Stargate franchise), following a group of passengers who wake in deep space, without their memories, on a spaceship loaded down with weapons and headed for a war zone.
 A week later, they premiered another new show, Killjoys, about the exploits of three bounty hunters in a solar system caught in the midst of a war.
-In December, they plan to air an adaptation of Arthur C. Clarke’s classic novel Childhood’s End, and they have an impressive list of other projects in development: The Magicians, from the novels by Lev Grossman; an adaptation of Clarke’s 3001: The Final Odyssey; and Hunters, based on Whitley Strieber’s novel Alien Hunter.
-[Neither project has materialized as of 2021]
+In December, they plan to air an adaptation of Arthur C. Clarke’s classic novel Childhood’s End, and they have an impressive list of other projects in development: The Magicians, from the novels by Lev Grossman (which eventually ran from 2016 to 2020); an adaptation of Clarke’s 3001: The Final Odyssey; and Hunters, based on Whitley Strieber’s novel Alien Hunter.
+(Neither project has materialized.)

 This summer’s resurgence of space opera on Syfy coincides with the launch of Nemesis Games, which will represent a major change in the series: instead of new viewpoint characters, the crew disperses after the actions of Cibola Burn¸ each one of them becoming a point-of-view character.